 Our high-quality laboratory casework and storage systems come in a variety of configurations, from tall floor-to-ceiling cabinets to suspended cabinets that provide added storage under workbenches.
 Our casework is also available in a number of surface materials, each designed to be sturdy and reliable under unique conditions.

-Choose from metal and stainless steel cabinets, wood and laminate, or select antimicrobial casework for your BSL-3 or BSL-4 laboratory.
+Choose from metal lab casework and stainless steel cabinets, laminate, or select antimicrobial casework for your BSL-3 or BSL-4 laboratory.
 Need help determining what kind of casework will be the right fit for your facility?

 Need Help Figuring Out Proper Storage for Acids in Your Lab?